INAETICS/bare-metal-installation/README.md

 The installation contains everything which is needed for running the INAETICS demonstrator.
 You only need be sure that you start NUC1 first, because it is the DHCP server for the other NUCs.
 For more information on how to check, use and debug the demonstrator, please see the documentation on our [Kubernetes Demo Cluster repository](https://github.com/INAETICS/kubernetes-demo-cluster)

+# Tips & Tricks

+## Mounting the USB drive on OSX

+If the USB drive is not mounted automatically, you can do that manually:

+    $ diskutil list (look for the disk number of the USB drive)
+    $ mkdir /Volumes/USBdrive
+    $ sudo mount -t msdos /dev/disk<DISKNUMBER>s1 /Volumes/USBDrive

+## CoreOS autologin

+If you want to use CoreOS directly on the NUCs (so not via ssh), you can change the boot options to let CoreOS automatically login the `core` user.

+- press `cursor down` when you see the grub menu
+- choose `CoreOS USR-A`
+- press `e`
+- add `coreos.autologin` to the boot options
+- press `F10` to boot the just edited boot entry